It is used to treat schizophrenia. It may take 6 weeks to see the full effect.

 Take a missed dose as soon as you think about it.
 If it is close to the time for your next dose, skip the missed dose and go back to your normal time.
 Do not take 2 doses at the same time or extra doses.
 Do not change the dose or stop this drug.
 Talk with the doctor.

-If you have an allergy to flupentixol or any other part of this drug.
+If you have an allergy to thioridazine or any other part of this drug.
 Tell your doctor if you are allergic to any drugs.
 Make sure to tell about the allergy and what signs you had.
 This includes telling about rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.
-If you have any of these health problems: Brain problem, drink too much alcohol, kidney disease, liver disease, or very bad heart disease.
-If you are pregnant or may be pregnant.
+If you have any of these health problems: Bone marrow disease, a fast heartbeat, low blood cell counts, or low blood pressure.
+Stop fluoxetine for at least 5 weeks before starting this drug.
+If you are breast-feeding.

 If you think there was an overdose, call your local poison control center or ER right away.
 Signs of a very bad reaction to the drug.
 These include wheezing; chest tightness; fever; itching; bad cough; blue or gray skin color; seizures; or swelling of face, lips, tongue, or throat.
+A fast heartbeat.
 Very bad dizziness or passing out.
 Big change in balance.
 Shakiness, trouble moving around, or stiffness.
 Very nervous and excitable.
 Not able to pass urine.
 Feeling very tired or weak.
-For women, if you get pregnant while taking this drug.
 Any rash.
 Side effect or health problem is not better or you are feeling worse.